37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Ungoliant.

-Why it stumps people: Arachne (Greek mythology) is the cultural reference point for monstrous spiders, and it sneaks into answers by reflex.
-Ungoliant is something far worse: a primordial spirit of devouring darkness from The Silmarillion who consumed the light of the Two Trees of Valinor.
-She’s not just a spider.
-She’s an absence of light given hunger and legs.
+Outside Tolkien, the monstrous-spider slot belongs to Arachne, so the Greek name sneaks in by reflex.
+Ungoliant is something far worse.
+A primordial spirit of devouring darkness from The Silmarillion who drank the light of the Two Trees of Valinor.
+Call her a spider if you want.
+She’s closer to an absence of light given hunger and legs.

 How to Use These Questions